lubuntu-team/manual/source/2/2.3/2.3.3/Skanlite.rst

 How to launch
 -------------
-To launch skanlite turn on your scanner and that it is connected to your computer.
+To launch Skanlite turn on your scanner and that it is connected to your computer.
 To launch the application go to the menu :menuselection:`Graphics --> Skanlite` or run

 .. code::